Choosing Graduate School

 - Are there opportunities to engage in research?

 Questions About Finances and Resources

-- Does the application for admission also allow you to apply for scholarships, or is there a separate application for scholarships?
+- Does the application for admission allow you to apply for scholarships at the same time, or is there a separate application for scholarships?

 - How available are teaching assistantships, research assistantships, or fellowships?

-- What resources are available for students, such as graduate student housing, study groups, career services, medical insurance, mental health services, child care, fitness, etc?
+- What other resources are available for students (e.g., graduate student housing, medical insurance, child care, fitness facilities)?